google/docsy/userguide/content/en/docs/Updating/Convert-site-to-module.md

 git submodule deinit themes/docsy/
 ```

-With your submodule unregistered, you can now remove the subdirectory ´docsy` inside your `themes` directory:
+With your submodule unregistered, you can now remove the subdirectory `docsy` inside your `themes` directory:

 ```
 git rm -rf themes/docsy